NEW FOR 2020 — TRU COUNT ELECTRIC METER CLUTCH!

 Trimble Tru Count clutches provide shutoff capabilities to your planter, regardless of whether it is ground-driven or hydraulically controlled.
-With the Tru Count electric clutch, you can outfit your ground-driven planter with sectional control, allowing the hex shafts to turn only when you need them.
-Or, you can attach a Tru Count pneumatic clutch to each meter and create 3-row sections, 2-row sections, or single-row control.
+With the Tru Count Section clutch, you can set the hex shafts to turn only when you need them.
+Or, you can attach a Tru Count Row clutch to each meter and create multi-row or single-row control.

+As of 2020, the Tru Count pneumatic Row clutch is being replaced with an electric Row clutch.
 Even though the pneumatic Tru Count clutch utilizes pressurized air, the sectional-control module requires 12-volt power to regulate when each section must be “charged” with the air supply.
+The meter (or hex shaft) STOPS when power (air or voltage) is applied.
 This allows for several advantages:

 Because the air compressor is also exposed to the elements, purging water from air-storage tanks and cleaning breather filters is recommended, as is applying a drop of compressor oil to each clutch piston (not in the housing!) to provide proper lubrication.

 Many growers have a desire to re-use meter clutches and controllers from one planter to another.
 Most of the parts are the same between kits, so adding a bit more air line or another section module to your planter is pretty simple.
 If you want to swap planter brands, or you are changing from a chain-and-sprocket drive to a cable-drive style, the clutches and clutch hardware will be different.
 Sometimes you can have the “guts” replaced—sometimes this is a cheaper route, and sometimes it is not.
 Contact us if you have questions!